SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/fsm.rst

 StateDelay
 ^^^^^^^^^^

-``StateDelay`` allows to create a state which waits for a fixed number of cycles before executing statments in ``whenCompleted {...}``.
+``StateDelay`` allows you to create a state which waits for a fixed number of cycles before executing statements in ``whenCompleted {...}``.
 The preferred way to use it is:

 .. code-block:: scala